Scotland's Biodiversity Strategy

 Scotland's Biodiversity Strategy - What is it?

 The original strategy – Scotland’s Biodiversity: It’s in Your Hands – was published in 2004.
 In 2013, it was supplemented by the 2020 Challenge for Scotland’s Biodiversity.
-The two documents together now constitute the Scottish Biodiversity Strategy.
-The 2020 Challenge for Scotland’s Biodiversity sets out the major steps needed to improve the state of nature in Scotland.
+The two documents together constituted the Scottish Biodiversity Strategy.
+The 2020 Challenge for Scotland’s Biodiversity set out the major steps needed to improve the state of nature in Scotland.
 The work needed to deliver this is, however, complex and challenging.

 In December 2020 the Scottish Government published the Scottish Biodiversity Strategy Post-2020: A Statement of Intent.
-This paved the way for a new, ambitious 25-year strategy which will supersede the 2020 Challenge strategy.
-The consultation, now live, seeks your views – please click on the link above to have your say.
+This paved the way for the new, ambitious 25-year strategy which will supersede the 2020 Challenge strategy.

 Find out more

 The 'Proposed vision' infographic shows a timeline from 1970 to 2045 depicting biodiversity (examples of flora and fauna) declining and then regenerating by 2045.
 Its starts with images of how land and sea was used in the 1970s, such as farming, a factory and a fishing trawler.
 As the timeline progresses its shows a decline in biodiversity and then portrays the decline ending by around 2030.
 From 2030 to 2045, the image shows how land and sea might be used as biodiversity is substantially restored.